DiogenesF/smartBrain-backend/README.md

 ## Overview
 This application is the banckend of an application that handles user authentication and detect faces in an image that the user can upload.

 Every user has a profile that can be updated.
-The user image is stored in a bucket in AWS S3 and the link to that image in stored in a postgres database along with all the user information.
+The user image is stored in a bucket in AWS S3 and the link to that image is stored in a postgres database along with all the user information.

 All the queries in the database are made using Knex.